Azure/go-asyncjob/README.md

 # Concepts
 **JobDefinition** is a graph describe code blocks and their connections.
+- you can use AddStep, StepAfter, StepAfterBoth to organize steps in a JobDefinition.
+- jobDefinition can be and should be build and seal in package init time.
+- jobDefinition have a generic typed input
+- calling Start with the input, will instantiate an jobInstance, and steps will began to execute.
 - jobDefinition can be visualized using graphviz, easier for human to understand.

 **JobInstance** is an instance of JobDefinition, after calling .Start() method from JobDefinition